frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/types-of-doctype.md

 The Full Name field is a Read Only field that will be automatically **fetched from** from the `full_name` field in the linked record **Library Member**.

+> NOTE: The `Fetch From` option might show `undefined` when you try to select a doctype.
+> First create the Library Membership doctype and then go to edit mode - it will be visible.

 Now, go to the Library Membership list and create a new document.
 You will see that the Library Member field is a dropdown with existing records shown as options.
 Select a Library Member and the Full Name will be fetched